csvsql - Man Page

 Generate SQL statements for a CSV file or execute those statements directly on a database.
 In the latter case supports both creating tables and inserting data:

-usage: csvsql [-h] [-d DELIMITER] [-t] [-q QUOTECHAR] [-u {0,1,2,3}] [-b] [-p ESCAPECHAR] [-z FIELD_SIZE_LIMIT] [-e ENCODING] [-L LOCALE] [-S] [--blanks] [--date-format DATE_FORMAT] [--datetime-format DATETIME_FORMAT] [-H] [-K SKIP_LINES] [-v] [-l] [--zero] [-V] [-i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}] [--db CONNECTION_STRING] [--query QUERY] [--insert] [--prefix PREFIX] [--tables TABLE_NAMES] [--no-constraints] [--unique-constraint UNIQUE_CONSTRAINT] [--no-create] [--create-if-not-exists] [--overwrite] [--db-schema DB_SCHEMA] [-y SNIFF_LIMIT] [-I] [--chunk-size NUM] [FILE [FILE ...]]
+usage: csvsql [-h] [-d DELIMITER] [-t] [-q QUOTECHAR] [-u {0,1,2,3}] [-b] [-p ESCAPECHAR] [-z FIELD_SIZE_LIMIT] [-e ENCODING] [-L LOCALE] [-S] [--blanks] [--null-value NULL_VALUES [NULL_VALUES ...]] [--date-format DATE_FORMAT] [--datetime-format DATETIME_FORMAT] [-H] [-K SKIP_LINES] [-v] [-l] [--zero] [-V] [-i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase}] [--db CONNECTION_STRING] [--query QUERIES] [--insert] [--prefix PREFIX] [--before-insert BEFORE_INSERT] [--after-insert AFTER_INSERT] [--tables TABLE_NAMES] [--no-constraints] [--unique-constraint UNIQUE_CONSTRAINT] [--no-create] [--create-if-not-exists] [--overwrite] [--db-schema DB_SCHEMA] [-y SNIFF_LIMIT] [-I] [--chunk-size CHUNK_SIZE] [FILE [FILE ...]]
 Generate SQL statements for one or more CSV files, or execute those statements directly on a database, and execute one or more SQL queries. positional arguments: FILE The CSV file(s) to operate on.
-If omitted, will accept input on STDIN. optional arguments: -h, --help show this help message and exit -i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}, --dialect {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate} Dialect of SQL to generate.
-Only valid when --db is not specified. --db CONNECTION_STRING If present, a sqlalchemy connection string to use to directly execute generated SQL on a database. --query QUERY Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
-QUERY may be a filename. --insert In addition to creating the table, also insert the data into the table.
-Only valid when --db is specified. --prefix PREFIX Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE. --tables TABLE_NAMES A comma-separated list of names of tables to be created.
+If omitted, will accept input as piped data via STDIN. optional arguments: -h, --help show this help message and exit -i {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate}, --dialect {firebird,mssql,mysql,oracle,postgresql,sqlite,sybase,crate} Dialect of SQL to generate.
+Cannot be used with --db. --db CONNECTION_STRING If present, a SQLAlchemy connection string to use to directly execute generated SQL on a database. --query QUERY Execute one or more SQL queries delimited by ";" and output the result of the last query as CSV.
+QUERY may be a filename. --insert Insert the data into the table.
+Requires --db. --prefix PREFIX Add an expression following the INSERT keyword, like OR IGNORE or OR REPLACE. --before-insert BEFORE_INSERT Execute SQL before the INSERT command.
+Requires --insert. --after-insert AFTER_INSERT Execute SQL after the INSERT command.
+Requires --insert. --tables TABLE_NAMES A comma-separated list of names of tables to be created.
 By default, the tables will be named after the filenames without extensions or "stdin". --no-constraints Generate a schema without length limits or null checks.
-Useful when sampling big tables. --unique-constraint UNIQUE_CONSTRAINT A column-separated list of names of columns to include in a UNIQUE constraint. --no-create Skip creating a table.
-Only valid when --insert is specified. --create-if-not-exists Create table if it does not exist, otherwise keep going.
-Only valid when --insert is specified. --overwrite Drop the table before creating.
-Only valid when --insert is specified and --no-create is not specified. --db-schema DB_SCHEMA Optional name of database schema to create table(s) in. -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing entirely. -I, --no-inference Disable type inference when parsing the input. --chunk-size NUM Chunk size for batch insert into the table.
-Only valid when --insert is specified.
+Useful when sampling big tables. --unique-constraint UNIQUE_CONSTRAINT A column-separated list of names of columns to include in a UNIQUE constraint. --no-create Skip creating the table.
+Requires --insert. --create-if-not-exists Create the table if it does not exist, otherwise keep going.
+Requires --insert. --overwrite Drop the table if it already exists.
+Requires --insert.
+Cannot be used with --no-create. --db-schema DB_SCHEMA Optional name of database schema to create table(s) in. -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT Limit CSV dialect sniffing to the specified number of bytes.
+Specify "0" to disable sniffing. -I, --no-inference Disable type inference when parsing the input. --chunk-size CHUNK_SIZE Chunk size for batch insert into the table.
+Requires --insert. --min-col-len MIN_COL_LEN The minimum length of text columns. --col-len-multiplier COL_LEN_MULTIPLIER Multiply the maximum column length by this multiplier to accomodate larger values in later runs.

 For information on connection strings and supported dialects refer to the SQLAlchemy documentation.